applied-science/edn-datasets/README.md

 2. Add `[applied-science.edn-datasets :as data]` to your requires.

 3. Eval `data/anscombe` or another var, or access an EDN resource directly with something like `(clojure.java.io/resource "iris.edn")`

+#### Notebooks
+Inbound processing and small explorations or visualizations of the datasets may be documented in the *notebooks* directory, which is intended for use with [Clerk](https://github.com/nextjournal/clerk/).